 The senior management team of a business wished to buyout the retiring CEO and majority shareholder.
 They had negotiated a letter-of-intent with the CEO to repurchase his ownership interest and were willing to rollover all of their current equity ownership to help consummate the transaction.

 The business was a designer, importer and wholesaler of mostly licensed merchandise for college and professional sports.
 The company had a number of exclusive or limited agreements to market a variety of licensed products through college bookstores and mass merchandisers.

-The Funding Request: The management team required minimally equity-dilutive financing package to repurchase the CEO’s ownership interest so that they collectively could become the majority owners post-transaction.
-Importantly, the financing package had to be structure to preserve adequate senior borrowing capacity to fund the inherent seasonal working capital peaks of the business.
+The management team required a minimally equity-dilutive financing package to repurchase the CEO’s ownership interest so that they collectively could become the majority owners post-transaction.
+Importantly, the financing package had to be structured to preserve adequate senior borrowing capacity to fund the inherent seasonal working capital peaks of the business.

 Why did you select Peninsula Capital to be your financial partner on this transaction?

 “We chose Peninsula for a multitude of reasons, but the most important one for us was that we felt we lined up with their management/ownership in business style, personality and ethical code.
 At the end of the day, we were not interested in continuing our business with partners that we felt went against our core values as a company.
 Peninsula was also one of the few that we felt were truly interested in us running our business, not them.
 Many would say it, but the references did not always line up.”

 What was Peninsula Capital like to work with prior to closing the transaction?

 “Having not done this before, we were all concerned that the process would be worse than described and take twice as long as expected, but it was actually the opposite.
 While there is always work to be done in these types of transactions, it went very smoothly and as painless as could be expected.
 It was great to start out on a good note.
 The information we were given on the front end lined up with exactly what happened in the end.”